WordPress/gutenberg/docs/extensibility/extending-blocks.md

 wp.blocks.registerBlockStyle( 'core/quote', 'fancy-quote' );
 ```

 The example above registers a block style variation called `fancy-quote` to the `core/quote` block.
-When the user selects this block style variation from the styles selector, a `is-style-fancy-quote` className will be added to the block's wrapper.
+When the user selects this block style variation from the styles selector, an `is-style-fancy-quote` className will be added to the block's wrapper.

 ### Filters